jasjit13/DBF22-1/README.md

 # DBF22-1

-This is a repo contains code for the DBF22-1 deployment system, developed by the UNSW Design Build Fly Team as part of the 2022 AIAA Design Build Fly Competition
+This is a repo for DBF22-1 code

 ## Technology Stack